bastings/bastings.github.io/index.md

 I am a **Senior Research Scientist at [Google DeepMind](https://deepmind.google/)** in Amsterdam, where I work on making AI systems more transparent and equitable.
 My research spans various areas of Natural Language Processing (NLP), with a recent focus on **interpretability, bias, and fairness**.

-I am a firm believer in building tools that democratize technology and make complex systems more accessible.
-This includes:
+I am a strong believer in building tools that democratize technology and make it more accessible.

-* **[Joey NMT](https://github.com/joeynmt/joeynmt):** A minimalist neural machine translation toolkit I co-developed specifically to help students and novices learn the architecture of translation systems.
-It has since become a widely-used resource in the research community with 700+ stars on GitHub.
-* **[The Learning Interpretability Tool (LIT)](https://pair-code.github.io/lit/):** An open-source visual, interactive ML model-understanding tool that supports text, image, and tabular data.
+This includes **[Joey NMT](https://github.com/joeynmt/joeynmt)**, a minimalist open-source toolkit I co-developed to help novices around the world build translation systems; 700+ stars on GitHub) and the **[Learning Interpretability Tool (LIT)](https://pair-code.github.io/lit/)**, an open-source visual, interactive ML model-understanding tool that supports text, image, and tabular data.

 While my technical roots are in linguistically-informed translation and machine learning for NLP, I am increasingly driven by the societal impact of AI.
 My goal is to develop and encourage *equitable* language technology, ensuring its benefits reach all groups in society while mitigating harm to the most vulnerable.